zerox2cool/d365dt/README.md

 # Introduction
 D365 CE Deployment Tool, up to date for D365 v9.2.
+This version uses XML for configurations, a new version 2 is being develop.

 # Packages
 The packages are publish to nuget.org via Azure DevOps Build.